Assess all trauma patients with a rapid primary survey followed by a more comprehensive secondary evaluation.

 Attempt to identify the severity of mechanism, as this will predict the patterns of injury.
 For example, determine the approximate speed of a motor vehicle collision (MVC) and whether or not the patient was restrained.
 Emergency medical service personnel can be an invaluable resource, especially in amnestic and nonverbal patients.
 In assault patients, inquire if they can recall exactly what they were struck with and the number of times.
 Ask if there was any loss of consciousness, as this may portend to a significant head injury.
 For penetrating trauma, ask about the number of shots heard and how many times the patient felt himself or herself get shot.

 Obtain a brief medical history using the AMPLE mnemonic.
 Ask about any known drug allergies, current medication use, past medical history, last oral intake, and the immediate events leading up to the injury.
-Keep in mind that regardless of past history, elderly patients have less physiologic ...
+Keep in mind that regardless of past history, elderly ...